projectnessie/iceberg-catalog-migrator/README.md

 ### B.6)  executes the migration and out of 1000 tables.
 But manually aborts the migration by killing the process.

-User has to go through the log to figure out how many tables have migrated so far.
-Users can also do `listTables()` at the target catalog to see how many tables migrated.
-There can be a chance that tables that are migrated to the target catalog may not be cleaned in the source catalog due to abort.
+To determine the number of migrated tables, the user can either review the log or use the listTables() function in the target catalog.
-Users should not operate them from source catalog and can manually drop them from source catalog.
+In the event of an abort, migrated tables may not be deleted from the source catalog, and users should avoid manipulating them from there.
-Users can also try bulk migration again, which will attempt to migrate all the tables in the source catalog.
+If necessary, users can manually remove these tables from the source catalog or attempt a bulk migration to transfer all tables from the source catalog.

 ### B.7) Users need to move away from one catalog to another with selective tables (maybe want to move only the production tables, test tables, etc)